neodaoist/guilds/README.md

     - [Edition of 8000 ERC-721 contract]()
     - [Slicer ERC-1155 contract](./guilds-smart-score-slicer.png)

-## Journey with us to the [Guilds metaverse](https://hubs.mozilla.com/jo8FKzd/guilds) to mint your own Guilds Music NFT!
+## Journey with us to the [Guilds metaverse](https://hubs.mozilla.com/jo8FKzd/guilds) and mint your own Guilds Music NFT!